Vijayreddy-28/HTML_CSS/Task8/README.md

 - Apply CSS transitions to animate the expansion and collapse of content areas.
 - Allow multiple sections to be open simultaneously (if desired) or restrict it to one open section at a time.

+### Accordian
+- Accordion is used to show and hide content in a collapsible format.
+- It helps in saving space and makes the webpage look clean.
+- Users can expand only the section they need.
+- It improves readability and user experience on websites.

 [Output Link](https://drive.google.com/file/d/1AjSQvZSjN6X8tZuG__oH4wtDWw11OJqA/view?usp=sharing)

 ### Output Screenshots